moodlebox/moodlebox.net/content/en/help/moodle-update.md

   - Adrian Perez Rodriguez
 type: kb
 date: 2017-04-20
-lastmod: 2026-02-19
+lastmod: 2026-05-02
-description: Do you want to update Moodle on the MoodleBox?
-Follow these instructions!
+description: Follow the instructions below to update Moodle on the MoodleBox
 keywords:
   - shell
   - ssh
   - command line
   - cli
-slug: moodle-version-update
+slug: moodle-update
 categories:
   - Maintenance
+aliases:
+  - moodle-version-update
 ---
 {{< notice info >}}
 Before updating your version of Moodle, make sure that the server requirements are met on your MoodleBox.
 To do this, log in to Moodle, visit [Site Administration > Server > Environment](http://moodlebox.home/admin/environment.php), click on _Update component_, then check that no line says _Check_ in red.